Late October 2018 my Uncle Bernie, good mate Rob and I went in pursuit of one of the pinnacles of mountain hunting, the Mid Asian Ibex....

 Late afternoon saw us looking into a new valley, we had left the horses and approached on foot, the wind was blowing hard again, but we spotted plenty of Ibex.

-Across the valley were two groups, about 25 in each, and further up the valley was a smaller group with one large straight horned billy.
+Across the valley were two groups, about 25 in each, and further up the valley was a smaller group with one large straight horned Billy.

 We watched them until we were too cold to glass, then headed back to camp.